-If you teach multiple classes or are generating a lot of new sign ups, it can be difficult to remember the personal learner details that will help you build a strong relationship with each individual.
+If you teach multiple classes or are generating a lot of new sign-ups, it can be difficult to remember the personal learner details that will help you build a strong relationship with each individual.
 Private learner notes (located under the Learners tab in your classroom) are a great way to keep track of important information and allow you to create lesson plans based on individual needs.
 Does Ariana do better with written, instead of verbal, instructions?
 Is Jose worried about his pet cat and could use a pick-me-up game in class?
 Did Taylor respond well to a certain behavior management technique?
 Tracking these learner traits will help you ensure that you’re delivering the best possible instruction and can make your class stand out from the crowd.

 4. Consider Learner Backgrounds

 Outschool is a global community, consisting of learners, families, and educators with a wide variety of backgrounds and life experiences.
 In order to reach every learner, it’s important to become familiar with inclusive, anti-bias teaching practices and prioritize introducing them to your classroom.
 If you’re new to anti-bias education or are looking to hone your skills, these modules from the Learning Center are a great place to start:

 - Creating lesson plans for an inclusive classroom

 - Creating a class on your lived experience

 - Support learner agency

 You can also check out this post to help you create inclusive lesson plans.
 By implementing these strategies, you let learners know that you care about where they’re coming from, who they are, and what experiences they’re bringing into your classroom.